 - Through this delicate process, your body should slip into a deep sleep, and yet your awareness should remain in complete conscious alert.
 Notice that thoughts might try to keep popping in your head, especially when you are starting out.

 You will soon learn to counter them by allowing them to drift away until you are deeply relaxed and there is nothing left.
 When you gain momentum with this process, you will begin to realize that your awareness and your thoughts are not the same thing.
 This knowledge will give you the power to separate your meditation experience from your thoughts much more easily.

-It is crucial to understand that the first few sessions might not work out as intended and you may find yourself either distracted by your thinking mind or maybe even end up drifting too far into an actual sleep.
+It is crucial to understand that the first few sessions might not work out as intended and you may find yourself either distracted by your thinking mind or maybe even end up drifting too far into actual sleep.
 After you gain stability and feel more familiar with the sequence, you will really start to appreciate the flow of this unique form of yoga.

 A Final Glance at Yoga Nidra Meditation

-Yoga nidra is not overly complicated, but this deceptively powerful meditation practice might take a while to reach the full potential of deep level consciousness.
+Yoga Nidra is not overly complicated, but this deceptively powerful meditation practice might take a while to reach the full potential of deep level consciousness.

-When done properly, yogis who perform yoga nidra regularly are able to purify their state of mind and improve their physical and psychological health dramatically.
-As a matter of fact, yoga nidra meditation could just be your breakthrough moment when it comes to meditation.
+When done properly, yogis who perform yoga Nidra regularly are able to purify their state of mind and improve their physical and psychological health dramatically.
+As a matter of fact, yoga Nidra meditation could just be your breakthrough moment when it comes to meditation.